ITensor/website/docs/cppv3/classes/itensor.md

 * `ITensor(Cplx val)`

-   Construct a rank zero, scalar ITensor with its single component set to val.
+   Construct an order-zero, scalar ITensor with its single component set to val.
    If the imaginary part of `val` is exactly zero then the storage of the ITensor will be real.<br/>
    Because Real numbers automatically convert to Cplx, calling `ITensor(3.14)` calls